ninja5-0x/tbtc-redemption-incentive/README.md

 # TBTC Redemption Incentive

-A smart contract for providing incentives for redeeming specific tbtc deposits with the goal of allowing KEEP ECDSA node operators to incentivize the redemption of deposits they have created, and free up ETH for unstaking.
+A smart contract that allows redemption incentives to be attached to tbtc deposits.
+KEEP ECDSA node operators can use this to free up ETH collateral for their node during the unstaking process.

 Each redemption incentive is claimable by the owner of the underlying TDT (typically the redeemer) once the deposit is in a finalized state (REDEEMED or